kiranbaddi/up42-task/.documentation/Challenge.md

 - Tried creating a k8s job but it has taken longer than expected to mount a local directory as a Volume mount on Kind cluster.
 As we deploy the Helm chart with Terraform, I plan to use terraform templating to pass the file to th4e kuberentes job to upload to Minio bucket.

+### Storage Class

+Already created a storage class and when creating the stroageClass as part of the helm chart it throws the error that existing Storage Class is not managed by Helm.
+Disabled Storage class from custom values file.

+### Namespace

+Helm release often breaks because there is no main Release and the webapp namespace is not created before the deployment of the webapp itself.

+Hence decided to use official minio helm chart and a stand-alone job in terraform deployment and just limit the chart to s3www resources only.